 Your mood swings play a huge role in your hair growth.
 When you are irritable, sad or experience feelings of depression – you are more likely to resort to trying to quickly fix those uncomfortable emotions.
 Such quick fixes often include reaching to a glass of wine, or snacking on foods high in sugar and saturated fats.

 The issue here is: that your hair health starts from within: you cannot expect your body grow healthy hair if what you’re putting in it – is junk.
 Lifestyle and a balanced diet play a huge role in hair growth.
 So if you’re feeding your body with alcohol and unhealthy foods – your hair will show the same.

-in addition, with lower serotonin levels, you are more susceptible to stress – and stress is one of the primary reasons for female-pattern hair loss.
-Therefore it is important to treat your mood swings holistically – specifically by adopting a regular meditation practice, which in more recent studies show significant results in improvement management of mood swings linked to menopause.
+In addition, with lower serotonin levels, you are more susceptible to stress – and stress is one of the primary reasons for female-pattern hair loss.
+Therefore it is important to treat your mood swings holistically – specifically by adopting a regular meditation practice, which in more recent studies show significant results in improvement management of mood swings linked to hair loss in menopause.